Sasivar/Reverse_Shell_Generator/README.md

 ```

 ### 5. Get your payloads
-The script will print reverse shell payloads with your IP and port substituted.
+Select an option and the script will print reverse shell payloads with your IP and port substituted.

 ---